Skip to content Skip to main navigation Report an accessibility issue

 Application Requirements

 Beginning in 2023, all Master’s students will begin study during the Summer (June) semester only.
-The application deadline for Summer 2024 entry is December 1, 2023.
+The application deadline for Summer 2025 entry is December 1, 2024.
+Please Note: The GRE is not required for applicants to the School Counseling Program.

 We have linked FAQs about the program and application process on the next page.
 You can also use the link on the next page to reserve a space in a program information session.